Kendall-io/Cheat-Sheet-Generator/README.md

 }
 ```

+### What to implement in the future:
+- Argument command where it wgets the website and then extracts website data from it.
+- Adjust cheaty configuration in the linux mint applet where user can choose the commands that it wants
+- Finds the users path for cheaty to implement directly with interaction.
-### Current Problems:
+~### Current Problems:~
-Fix format of text and fix output as well.
-It is not iterating at the starting header<br>
+~Fix format of text and fix output as well.
+It is not iterating at the starting header~<br>

-~Have to remove tags from the current strings that are stored in the keyCode array and the descriptions array:
+~Have to remove tags from the current strings that are stored in the keyCode array and the descriptions array:~
 <br>
 ~Currently they have these tags with them.~
 ```